-- a) The stipulations of general rules A.1.13.3 apply. - b) The sub-minimum for all modules in which examinations are taken is 40%. - c) The pass requirement of a module in which examinations are taken, is a module mark of 50%. - d) By passing all the modules of which the programme is compiled individually, the programme is passed. - e) A Module is passed with distinction if a module mark is 75% and the degree/programme is passed with distinction if the average of all the modules in the curriculum is 75%. - f) As far as the Honours BCom (Chartered Accountancy) programme is concerned, the following additional rules (g) to (f) apply: - g) Students have to pass all of the modules in one year to obtain the degree.
+- a) The stipulations of general rules A.1.13.3 apply. - b) The sub-minimum for all modules in which examinations are taken is 40%. - c) The pass requirement of a module in which examinations are taken, is a module mark of 50%. - d) By passing all the modules of which the programme is compiled individually, the programme is passed. - e) A Module is passed with distinction if a module mark is 75% and the degree/programme is passed with distinction if the average of all the modules in the curriculum is 75 %.
+The final result of 74% for a BHons and M qualification may be condoned to 75% for a final mark. - f) As far as the BCom (Chartered Accountancy) Honours programme is concerned, the following additional rules (g) to (f) apply: - g) Students have to pass all of the modules in one year to obtain the degree.
 Re-admission to the said programme is not automatic. - h) If a student's progress during the year is not satisfactory, he/she will not be allowed to the final CTA examinations (end-of-year examination).
 If an average of 30% is not achieved by March, the student's CA honours studies will be terminated and the student can then convert to another suitable programme.
 If an average of 35% is not achieved by June, the student's CA honours studies will be terminated.